 For a while Harry thought he was safe inside, but that quickly changed.
 His house began to smell sweet and pungent like rotten fruit.
 He fired his housekeeper and hired a new one, and then he fired that one too.
 He bought a new refrigerator thinking something had irreversibly fouled the old one, but the smell didn’t go away.
 He examined all six-thousand square feet of the property: every crevice, every drain, unused guest bedrooms, empty trash cans, sterile white toilets and sparkling tubs.
 He pulled the sheets from every mattress and washed them over and over, emptied everything from the kitchen cabinets and threw it all away, even took all the vent covers off and stuck his head inside the ducts searching for mold, of which there was none.
 The stench had no apparent source.

-He called an exterminator immediately when he started to hear scurrying in the walls, but the guy turned out to be an idiot.
+He called an exterminator immediately when he began hearing scurrying within the walls, but the guy turned out to be an idiot.
 Less than an hour into the inspection he said there was absolutely nothing wrong as if he couldn’t smell the ever-worsening stench in the air or hear the maddening clicking, buzzing, scratching in the walls.
 No matter, Harry thought, but then the next exterminator said the same thing.
 He didn’t hear a thing inside the walls, thought the house smelled fine, and noted the lack of droppings anywhere.
 To which Harry said who fucking cared if the things weren’t actively shitting on the floor, they were there.
 He kept trying, but things only got worse.
 He began to itch and shadows of rats danced around in his peripheral vision.
 The last straw came when one of the exterminators asked gently if Harry had ever heard of something called delusional parasitosis, and it took everything in him not to punch the guy in the mouth.

 So people, Harry had found, also had something wrong with them.
 They couldn’t be trusted.
 They were wrong or they were stupid or they were liars.
 He could only rely on himself, and that made sense to him.
 He’d always known that to be true somehow.